 Figure 12 exclusively concerns participants who initiated an activity.
-For this group, the figure displays the waiting time from interview quarter to activity start.
-Overall, we observe that about two thirds of the activities were initiated within 2 months of the interview (ca. 24 percent in the first and 43 percent in
+For this group, the figure displays the waiting time from interview to activity start.
+Overall, we observe that a bit more than two thirds of the activities were initiated within 2 months of the interview (ca. 29 percent in the first and 42 percent in the second month); this represents a tolerable timing.
+As can be seen by the dark blue area, which is much smaller for Track A than for the other tracks, Track A allows for much faster entry.

-Figure 11 Initiated activities, awaiting activity start, and dropouts by type of measure chosen, among participants who signed a mutual obligation agreement
+Initiated activities, awaiting activity start, and dropouts by type of measure chosen, among participants who signed a mutual obligation agreement